 Enjoyable Evening on Floating Market Lembang

 Borneo people in South Kalimantan has a unique tradition.
-They use boat, on the big river, to trade the groceries, meats, rice, and so on.
-They called it Lembang Floating Market.
-But, I never knew that in Bandung, West Java, there is a floating market too.
-Even I had been a citizen of Bandung for at least two decades.
+They use boat, on the big river, to trade the groceries, meats, rice, even dwell every day.
+But, Bunda never knew that in Bandung, West Java, there is a floating market too.
+Even she had been a citizen of Bandung for at least two decades.

 So, we browsed on Internet.
 And yes, there is!
 However, Lembang Floating Market in Bandung is only a brand and the artificial one.
 It was developed completely for tourism.
 There, you will not see people trade any staple like in Bornean floating market.
 Yet, it’s interesting to visit.